danalexilewis/Introduction-to-JavaScript/README.md

  - Understand what a String, Integer (int) and Boolean (bool) are.
  - Understand what a While and For loop are.
  - Know how to use an If statement.

+##Dues where dues are due
+A shout out to all the geeks, nerds and hacks who came before me, who's work  makes my life easier and funner.